IhsanMujdeci/docker-cheat-sheet/README.md

 ### Build image from dockerfile
 `docker build -t <your username>/node-web-app .` <br>
-this generates an image
+this generates an image with the `-t` tag supplied

 ### Create running container from docker image
 `docker run -p 49160:8080 -d <your username>/node-web-app` <br>
-The `p` argument is the port, it maps from host port to docker port.
+The `-p` argument is the port, it maps from host port to docker port.<br>
+The `-d` argument stands for detached, runs the container in the background

 ## Basic commands